-Other branches of methods include Bayesian filter algorithms \cite{yoshida2023bayesian}, transport map theory \cite{baptista2024representation}, normalizing flow \cite{papamakarios2021normalizing}, etc., but we don't go into further details as they are less relevant to the developments of this work.
-Among the past decade, a new class of methods, called Bayesian Quadrature (BQ), have been developed and received great attention in the community of Bayesian model inference, attributed to its simplicity, suitability to multi-modal posteriors and flexibility for balancing prediction accuracy and computational cost \cite{hennig2022probabilistic}.
-These methods formulate the estimation of posterior and model evidence as a statistical inference issue, and use active learning to sequentially generate probabilistic descriptions for predicting these two items and meanwhile, quantify the prediction uncertainties.
-They are realized by training a Gaussian Process (GP) model for approximating a `proxy function', which is related to the likelihood, this way to derive probabilistic descriptions for both targets with an approximate scheme.
+Fundamentally, the BQ methods formulate the estimation of posterior density and model evidence as a statistical inference issue, and use active learning to sequentially generate probabilistic descriptions for predicting these two items and meanwhile, to quantify the prediction uncertainties.
+They are realized by training a Gaussian Process (GP) model for approximating a ``proxy function'', which is related to the likelihood, this way to derive probabilistic descriptions for both targets with an approximate scheme.
 Most of the state-of-art developments uses approximate quadrature rules.
-For example, with the logarithm of the likelihood being approximate by a GP model, a linearization scheme have been developed for approximately infer Gaussian distribution for both posterior and model evidences \cite{osborne2012active}; by modeling the square-root of the likelihood with a GP model, Gaussian distributions for both posteriors and evidence have been formulated using either linearization or moment-matching \cite{gunter2014sampling}; by approximating the simulator \cite{song2025sampling} or the logarithm of likelihood \cite{kitahara2025sequential, wei2025bayesian} with a GP, MC simulation schemes based on sampling the GP model have been proposed for realizing unbiased inference.
+For example, with the logarithm of the likelihood being approximate by a GP model, a linearization scheme has been developed for approximately inferring Gaussian distribution for both posterior and model evidences \cite{osborne2012active}; by modeling the square-root of the likelihood with a GP model, Gaussian distributions for both posteriors and evidence have been formulated using either linearization or moment-matching \cite{gunter2014sampling}; by approximating the simulator \cite{song2025sampling} or the logarithm of likelihood \cite{kitahara2025sequential, wei2025bayesian} with a GP, MC simulation schemes based on sampling the GP model have been proposed for realizing unbiased inference.
 The surprising performance of these methods for capturing some complex features of the posteriors, like multi-modality and nonlinear dependencies, have been explained and boosted in Ref. \cite{wei2025bayesian} using the exponential impact, resulting in a robust and efficient algorithm called Transitional BQ (TBQ).
 Except the approximate quadrature rules, acquisition function also plays a critical role as it determines the production of the integration points, and thus the efficiency and accuracy.
 Well-developed acquisition functions toward this issue include the Uncertainty Sampling (US) \cite{acerbi2019exploration}, the Posterior Variance Contribution (PVC) function \cite{song2025sampling, kitahara2025sequential}, and the prediction uncertainty functions formulated with credible bounds \cite{wei2025bayesian}.